youmi-zym/youmi-zym.github.io/_posts/2018-10-07-phd_thesis.md

 This thesis consists of six chapters.
 Each of the main chapters introduces an end-to-end deep learning model and discusses how to apply the ideas of geometry and uncertainty.

-*Chatper 1 - introduction.* Motivates this work within the wider field of computer vision.
+*Chatper 1 - Introduction.* Motivates this work within the wider field of computer vision.

-*Chapter 2 - scene understanding.* Introduces SegNet, modelling aleatoric and epistemic uncertainty and a method for learning multi-task scene understanding models for geometry and semantics.
+*Chapter 2 - Scene Understanding.* Introduces SegNet, modelling aleatoric and epistemic uncertainty and a method for learning multi-task scene understanding models for geometry and semantics.

-*Chapter 3 - localisation.* Describes PoseNet for efficient localisation, with improvements using geometric reprojection error and estimating relocalisation uncertainty.
+*Chapter 3 - Localisation.* Describes PoseNet for efficient localisation, with improvements using geometric reprojection error and estimating relocalisation uncertainty.

-*Chapter 4 - stereo vision.* Designs an end-to-end model for stereo vision, using geometry and shows how to leverage uncertainty and self-supervised learning to improve performance.
+*Chapter 4 - Stereo Vision.* Designs an end-to-end model for stereo vision, using geometry and shows how to leverage uncertainty and self-supervised learning to improve performance.

-*Chapter 5 - video scene understanding.* Illustrates a video scene understanding model for learning semantics, motion and geometry.
+*Chapter 5 - Video Scene Understanding.* Illustrates a video scene understanding model for learning semantics, motion and geometry.

 *Chapter 6 - Conclusions.* Describes limitations of this research and future challenges.